-Before surgery is done, a neurosurgeon and a neurologist explain the risks and benefits of surgery to the parents.
-Even when surgery reduces the frequency and severity of seizures, many children need to continue to take antiseizure drugs.
-However, they can usually take lower doses or fewer drugs.
+Before surgery is done, a neurosurgeon and a neurologist (usually one who specializes in caring for people with epilepsy) explain the risks and benefits of surgery to the parents.
+Even when surgery reduces the frequency and severity of seizures, many children need to continue to take antiseizure medications.
+However, they can usually take lower doses or fewer medications.

 Stimulating the vagus nerve

 To stimulate the vagus nerve, doctors implant a device that resembles a heart pacemaker under the left collarbone and connect it to the vagus nerve in the neck with a wire that runs under the skin.
 The device causes a small bulge under the skin.
-The operation is done on an outpatient basis and takes about 1 to 2 hours.
 The device turns on and off all the time and thus periodically stimulates the vagus nerve.
 The doctor can easily and painlessly change the settings for stimulating the nerve using a magnetic wand placed over the device.
 Also, when the child senses that a seizure is starting or when a family member sees a seizure begin, a magnet (often worn in a bracelet) can be used to set the device to stimulate the nerve more often.

 Stimulating the brain